kariy/ditherizer3000/README.md

 2. Open the served URL (e.g. `http://localhost:4173`) in a recent Chromium or Firefox build that supports `MediaRecorder` and `canvas.captureStream`.
 3. Upload a source video file.
 4. Adjust the effect controls (algorithm, mix, pixel size) to taste.
-5. Hit **Generate Dithered Video** and wait for the preview to appear.
-Download the resulting WebM when you are happy with it.
+5. Hit **Generate Dithered Video** and wait for the download link to appear.
+Grab the resulting WebM when you are happy with it.

 All processing happens locally in the browser—no files ever leave your machine.